taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ## What is Redux?

 Redux is a state container for JavaScript applications.
 Normally with React, you manage state at a component level, and pass state around via props.
 With Redux, the entire state of your application is managed in one immutable object.
-Every update to the Redux state results in a complete copy of the state, plus the new change.
+Every update to the Redux state results in a copy of sections of the state, plus the new change.

 Redux was originally created by [Dan Abramov](https://overreacted.io/) and [Andrew Clark](https://github.com/acdlite).